 Helpful Hints For Empowering Vs. Enabling

 empower-your-kids.jpg An Excerpt from Positive Discipline for Teenagers by Jane Nelsen and Lynn Lott A friend asked me if Positive Discipline was a program to teach parents to manage their children.
 I said, “No, it is a program to help parents empower their children to manage themselves.”
-You may be vividly aware of how […]
+You may be vividly aware of how skilled […]

 Positive Time Out

 positive-time-out.jpg An excerpt from Positive Time-Out Many parents and teachers say “Go to your room (or to the corner) and think about what you did.”
 I’m amazed that many adults don’t know the answer when I ask, “Do you know why that is a ludicrous statement?”
-They come up with all kinds of responses […]
+They come up with all kinds of responses such […]